dinlaks/OpenShiftAISetup/README.md

 - **Storage** for model storage and data persistence

 ### **GPU Spot Instance Price Script**
-- Once OCP cluster and AI is installed, we can use this **gpu-config.sh** to find the best price and helps to create a machine
+- Once OCP cluster and AI is installed, we can use this **scripts/gpu-config.sh** to find the best price and helps to create a machine

 ## **Version Compatibility**
 > **⚠️ IMPORTANT**: This configuration is specifically tested for: